What Is Swimrun?

 In fact, the Ötillö events are so heavily directed at Adventure Racing that we would only recommend Ötillö events if you are a good trail runner.
 You MUST be good at running over boulders, rocks, and rough trails if you want to avoid being at the back of the field!

-Race distances vary from around 1 km for "Experience" or intro events all the way up to over 70 km.
+Race distances vary from around 1 km for "Experience" or Intro events all the way up to over 70 km.
 We strongly recommend avoiding the longer distances at first.
 When you stand on the start line for the first time, you want to be confident that you can reach the finish line!

 Over the years, some competitors have turned up with an extreme solution of some sort, which gave them such a huge advantage that it was subsequently banned!